-He needed another ground uniform, European outlet adapters, new socks, a charging brick, new cold weather gear, toiletries, etc.
+He needed another ground uniform, European outlet adapters, new socks, a charging brick, new cold-weather gear, toiletries, etc.

 And that didn’t include the things that he wanted – the things that will hopefully make his time there somewhat enjoyable.
-Because we also bought a Nintendo Switch and games, some new books, a neck pillow, snacks, etc.
+Because we also bought a Nintendo Switch and games, new books, a neck pillow, snacks, etc.

 Thankfully, we had the money and were able to get these things.
-But there have definitely been times when we couldn’t afford these extra expenses.
+But there have been times when we couldn’t afford these extra expenses.
 And I’m sure that we’re not alone in that struggle.

 Don’t be fooled into thinking that the Army provides everything you need, because getting ready for deployment is expensive!